Ready to learn the real differences between Amazon Seller Central and Vendor Central?

 Yes, it is possible.
 It’s recommended when negotiating your contract with Vendor Central that you ensure you can keep your ability to list items as an independent seller.

-However, it is a violation to have two seller accounts with prior approval from Amazon.
+However, it is a violation to have two seller accounts without prior approval from Amazon.
 Without approval, both accounts could be suspended.

 2. Can anyone join Amazon Seller Central or Vendor Central?

 To become a member of Vendor Central, you must be invited by Amazon.

 3. How do I get invited to Vendor Central?

 Amazon will generally invite brands that have registered high sales in Seller Central.
 You may request an invite from your Amazon buyer, but there is no guarantee that you will receive one.

 4. Who handles the shipping for Vendor and Seller Central?

 With Vendor Central, Amazon will ship the orders to customers, unless another arrangement has been previously agreed upon.